AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/measure.md

 ### Impressions by placement

 Understand which medium is driving impressions for your creative.
-This can help you decide in future campaigns where to invest your ad spend.
+This can help you decide where to invest your ad spend in future campaigns.

 ![Impressions by placement.](/help/assets/collaborate/measure/impressions-by-placement.png)